 Before moving into journalism, Ben worked as a Strategy Manager for Google alongside growing his YouTube channel, with over 100,000 followers.
 He left to become a full-time influencer and train as a journalist, starting his journey reporting for Channel 5 and ITV news, hosting shows on BBC Radio 4 and then a news anchor for BBC News Africa.

-Ben's journalism exposed many issues including Poland’s ‘LGBT-Free Zones’, the government’s failure to record LGBTQ suicides, electric shock ‘conversion therapy’ and the rise of hate crimes during the pandemic.
+Ben is one of the UK's most recognisable LGBTQ broadcasters and his in-depth journalism led to several viral reports.
+His reporting exposed many issues including Poland’s ‘LGBT-Free Zones’, the government’s failure to record LGBTQ suicides, electric shock ‘conversion therapy’ and the rise of hate crimes during the pandemic.
 He is open about his own experiences as a Black gay man and is passionate about not only serving the LGBTQ community but educating those less familiar with the issues affecting the community.
+Ben's track record of delivering agenda-setting, original journalism incorporates online, TV, and radio.
+He has been named on both The Guardian and DIVA Magazine’s Pride Power lists and has won several awards for his journalism.